wormhole-foundation/wormhole-docs/learn/glossary.md

 An Observation is a data structure that describes a message that the Core Contract emitted and that the Guardian node noticed.

 ## Relayer

-A Relayer is any process that delivers VAAs to a destination.
+A relayer is any process that delivers VAAs to a destination.

 ## Sequence
 A nonce, strictly increasing, tracked by the wormhole core contract and unique to the emitter chain and address.